 The accompanying unaudited interim condensed consolidated financial statements as at 31 October 2023 and for the six months ended 31 October 2023 and 2022 have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
-The unaudited interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the 2023 annual audited consolidated financial statements, comprising the consolidated statements of financial position as at 30 April 2023 and 2022 and the consolidated statements of comprehensive income, consolidated statements of cash flows for the years ended 30 April 2023, 2022, and 2021.
+The unaudited interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the 2023 annual audited consolidated financial statements, comprising the consolidated statements of financial position as at 30 April 2023 and 2022 and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the years ended 30 April 2023, 2022, and 2021.